-The "Pluribus" or "many" - At the same time, there are narratives that resonate most strongly among particular segments of Americans.
-The story of a "quest for freedom and equality," for examples, resonates most strongly with Black Americans.
+The "Pluribus" or "many" - at the same time, there are narratives that resonate most strongly among particular segments of Americans.
+"A story of exclusion, discrimination, and abuse," for example, resonates most strongly with Black Americans.

 To what extent do each of these resonate with your family's experience in America?